 Biography

-Tiffany’s work focuses on how early childhood education policies can improve opportunities for underserved communities.
-Her current strands of research focus on early childhood policies, particularly childcare subsidies and the teacher workforce, and school choice.
-She uses causal inference and qualitative methodologies and works with community partners in research-practice partnership settings to help advance shared knowledge and support local communities.
+Tiffany’s work focuses on how education policies can improve opportunities for children in underserved communities.
+Her current strands of research focus on preK-12 policies, particularly childcare subsidies, the teacher workforce, and school choice.
+She employs quantitative and qualitative methodologies, collaborating with community partners in research-practice partnerships to advance shared knowledge and support local communities.
+Tiffany received her Ph.D. in Education from the University of California, Irvine, and is currently a postdoctoral scholar at the USC Rossier School of Education.

 Interests